A LEVEL MATHEMATICS

 “Maths is a wonderful subject and the teacher fully supports me and other students and I feel that I can learn easily if I put the work in.
 Overall I feel lessons are outstanding. “

 “Really enjoyed the teaching.
 Very supportive department, who continue to further expand resources available to students outside of college hours.
 I'd like to say a huge thank you to the whole department for helping me through this undoubtedly tough course.”

 “All the teachers are approachable and willing to answer any questions even if they don't teach me, which is extremely useful.”

 “Maths requires a lot of practice in my own time; it is quite an independent subject, but my teacher is always there to help with issues.”

 Mathematics at this level is very dependent upon good algebraic skills and students enrolling on this course will be expected to do some preparation work during the summer.
 This preparation work can be downloaded from the the useful documents section on this page.
-Entry to the course is subject to the successful completion of an initial skills test based on this preparation work.
-This test will take place on enrolment day and students should come fully prepared.

 To be successful on this course, you will need to be hardworking and diligent, as each unit builds on earlier work.
 There is plenty of additional support provided to help students with the transition from GCSE to A Level.